brmk/xendera-test/README.md

 ### Android build prerequisites

 0. Install Android studio and react native dependencies
-1. Place the keystore file to the `./android/app` folder
+1. Place the keystore file to the `./android/app` folder.
+For the testing purposes you can generate it executing `keytool -genkey -v -keystore xendera-test.keystore -alias xendera-test -keyalg RSA -keysize 2048 -validity 10000`
 2. Append this code to the end of the file `~/.gradle/gradle.properties` replacing `<password>` with the password to the keystore:

 ```